 - MB BS W.Aust., LLB Murd., MPH Harv., PhD W.Aust., GradCertLaw Murd., GAICD, FACE, FAFPHM, FPHAA, FAIM

-- Professor Holman is an epidemiologist, public health physician and law graduate whose career has spanned leadership positions across the academic, government, community and private sectors.
+- Emeritus Professor Holman retired as UWA's first professor of public health on 30 September 2014, after a career spanning 41 years as an epidemiologist, public health physician and law graduate whose work has spanned leadership positions across the academic, government, community and private sectors.
 In 1994, he moved from a senior executive post in government to full-time academia as the Foundation Professor of Public Health at The University of Western Australia.
-Since that time he has built a reputation as a researcher who makes a difference.
-Over the years his team at UWA has budded off 13 professors from among its 65 or so PhDs and post-doctoral fellows.
+He subsequently built a reputation as a researcher who made a difference.
+Over the years his team at UWA budded off 13 professors from among its PhDs and post-doctoral fellows.
 In 2006, he received the Sidney Sax Public Health Medal, Australia’s highest professional award for lifetime achievement in his field.
 He is also the recipient of the inaugural Cancer Council WA Career Achievement Award and a Member of the Order of Australia for his services to medicine in the fields of epidemiology and public health.

 - Key research